last updated: August 30, 2025

 First, we need to open a terminal buffer in Neovim (which itself is probably running in a terminal

-, which takes in two args: the cmd
+😅).
+This can be done with vim.fn.jobstart(), which takes in two args: the cmd string to run,

-and a table of opts
+and a table of opts.

-, the command will be spawned in a terminal buffer connected to
+When opts is passed term = true, the command will be spawned in a terminal buffer connected to

 the current buffer.
-To create a dedicated buffer for the terminal, we can use nvim_create_buf
+To create a dedicated buffer for the terminal, we can use nvim_create_buf and

 local listed = falselocal scratch = truelocal term_bufnr = vim.api.nvim_create_buf(listed, scratch)vim.api.nvim_set_current_buf(term_bufnr)vim.fn.jobstart("fd", { term = true, })

-is executed and its stdout is output in the terminal buffer as it would be in a
+In this code, fd is executed and its stdout is output in the terminal buffer as it would be in a

 create a floating effect.
-Using nvim_open_win
+Using nvim_open_win, this isn't too hard.

 local listed = falselocal scratch = truelocal term_bufnr = vim.api.nvim_create_buf(listed, scratch)local editor_height = vim.o.lines - 1local border_height = 2local enter = truevim.api.nvim_open_win(term_bufnr, enter, {relative = "editor",row = editor_height,col = 0,width = vim.o.columns,height = math.floor(editor_height / 2 - border_height),border = "rounded",title = "Fzf term",})vim.fn.jobstart("fd", { term = true, })

 Looks good!
-Now that we can run a command in a terminal buffer in a dedicated floating window, how
+Now that we can run a fd command in a terminal buffer, how can we start fuzzy

 -- ... open the windowvim.fn.jobstart("fd | fzf", {term = true,on_exit = function()local force = truevim.api.nvim_win_close(term_winnr, force)end,})vim.cmd "startinsert"